jpreiland/retail-4-5-4-calendar/README.md

 Currently the NRF only supplies the 4-5-4 calendar through year 2017.
 This program will generate dates however far into the future you would like.

+This will output data to "output.txt" in the same directory that you run the program from.
+Carriage returns don't display properly in notepad, so use notepad++ or something similar to view output.

 **Use**:
 Specify the amount of years to output with the years variable
-Currently the output is just sent to the console/cmd prompt
+Currently the output is sent to "output.txt"
-The output shows the Gregorian year, month, and date on the left and the Retail 4-5-4 year, week of year, day of week, month, week of month, weeks in month (not really necessary), and day of month.
+The output shows the Gregorian year, month, and date on the far left and the Retail 4-5-4 year, week of year, and day of week in the next three columns

 **To Do**:
-- Output to .txt file with more readable formatting
+- Enhance output format